 What Is a White Collar Crime?

-Unlike street crimes and other offenses which center on violence, drugs, robbery, assault, and the like, white collar crimes are usually economic in nature, that is, they usually involve a motive for economic gain through a scheme that runs afoul of one of many Arizona and/or federal laws.
-The range of white collar crimes is vast.
+Unlike street crimes and other offenses which center on violence, drugs, robbery, assault, and the like, white collar crimes are usually economic in nature, that is, they involve a motive for economic gain through a scheme that runs afoul of one of many Arizona and/or federal laws.
+The range of white collar crimes is substantial.
 The following is a list of just some of them:

 - Bank Fraud